openshift/origin/examples/prometheus/README.md

 ### OpenShift build related queries

+> count(openshift_build_active_time_seconds{phase="New",strategy!="JenkinsPipeline",reason!="InvalidOutputReference",reason!="InvalidImageReference",reason!="CannotRetrieveServiceAccount"} < time() - 600)

+Returns the number of builds which have not yet started after 10 minutes.
+This query filters out builds where the fact they have not started could be cited as resulting from user error.
+Namely:

+* Image references in the BuildConfig are incorrect (pointing to non-existent Images or ImageStreams for example)
+* ServiceAccount references are incorrect (again, pointing to a ServiceAccount which cannot be retrieved by the user submitting the build request)
+* Pipeline strategy builds can often be hung up by conditions in the Jenkins server the user has created which the Build subsystem cannot account for

+NOTE:  OpenShift Online monitors builds in a fashion similar to this today.

+> sum(rate(openshift_build_total{phase="Error"}[10m])) / sum((rate(openshift_build_total{phase="Complete"}[10m]) + rate(openshift_build_total{phase="Error"}[10m]))) * 100

+Calculates the error rate for builds over the last 10 minutes, where the error might indicate issues with the cluster or namespace.
+Note, it ignores build in the "Failed" and "Cancelled" phases, as builds typically end up in one of those phases as the result of a user choice or error.
+Administrators after some experience with their cluster could decide what is an acceptable error rate and monitor when it is exceeded.

+> predict_linear(openshift_build_total{phase="Error"}[1h],3600)

+Predicts what the error count will be in 1 hour, using last hours data.

+> predict_linear(openshift_build_total{phase="Error"}[1h],3600) / (predict_linear(openshift_build_total{phase="Error"}[1h],3600) + predict_linear(openshift_build_total{phase="Completed"}[1h],3600)) * 100

+Similar to the two queries above, this query will predict what the error rate will be in one hour based on last hours data.

 > count(openshift_build_active_time_seconds{phase="Running"} < time() - 600)

 Returns the number of builds that have been running for more than 10 minutes (600 seconds).